 Important part of the planning process

-Flood Consequence Assessments (FCA's) are an important part of the planning process and are mandatory for all new developments in Wales within zone C
+FCA's are an important part of the planning process and are mandatory for all new developments in Wales within zone C

 than once in 1,000 years.
 FCA's examine if a proposed development itself will be affected by flooding and also if the development will cause or increase

 flooding elsewhere.
 FCA's are only applicable in Wales, the corresponding document in England is the